-Often the situation is completely out of our control, such as an earthquake, a tornado, a house fire or a global pandemic like COVID-19, and even then, basic knowledge and emergency skills can be lifesaving.
+Often the situation is completely out of our control, such as an earthquake, a tornado, or a house fire.
+Even then, basic knowledge and emergency skills can be lifesaving.
 It might seem scary but knowing what to do can give you some peace of mind that you'll manage in a time of crisis.

 For instance, if someone is showing signs of a heart attack or stroke, they’ve cut themselves deeply or they’re having trouble breathing, with basic first aid skills or even a more advanced knowledge of CPR and AED, you’ll be able to rely on your know-how and instinct to help a person in need.

 Being financially responsible and knowing how to manage your budget is an absolutely crucial life skill.
 The first step is understanding your budget and being aware of your expenses.

 This is something you start learning from a young age and what you should keep building on throughout your life.
 Your financial management can go from coupon-clipping and balancing your bank account to doing your taxes – whatever it is that contributes to your being debt-free.

 This is the ultimate goal and getting it isn't easy but it's a journey well-worth taking as it can help you lead a significantly better life.